 Kim is an experienced and gifted teacher of over 20 years.
 She’s worked across grades in several states in both rural and urban settings, teaching in both public and private schools.
 Outside of the classroom Kim enjoys cooking with her husband and daughter.
 Kim’s oldest daughter is an artist working in Boston.
 She has always been inspired by the words of William Butler Yeats, “Education is not the filling of a pail, but the lighting of a fire.”
 Kim’s biggest joy is to watch children become information seekers and lovers of learning.

 Sam Chandler is a pianist, multi-instrumentalist, songwriter and educator based out of Portland.
 While honing his skills as a musician fluent in a diverse background of styles and genres, Sam supported himself in a variety of care work positions including as a Youth and Family Counselor (YFC), a preschool teacher, and a camp director.
-In his experience, nearly every child has an innate predisposition for music.
+In his experience, every child has an innate predisposition for music.
 Sam always looks forward to bringing out the musician in children by engaging them with their individual and common interests.
-He also is excited to work with the specific community at Levey to help the children learn music through the vast array of repertoire from the Jewish tradition.
 Sam can be seen playing music both locally and abroad as a jazz pianist, songwriter and keyboardist mostly in projects that focus on new original compositions.